Flabberdapperdan/reddit-crawler/README.md

 # Reddit-Crawler
 ## Summary
 A basic SPA that allows users to search reddit.
+The user can enter a term in the searchbar and the site will give the first 25 search results.
+These results are presented in the form of tiles, which give the title, a thumnbail and some additional information about the post.
+Additionally, these tiles are clickable and redirect the user to the corresponding reddit post.
-Practically it serves almost no purpose since the reddit search engine works just fine.
+Practically speaking, it serves almost no purpose since the reddit search engine works just fine.
 (And this site ultimately uses the exact same engine.)
 Therefore, this project is simply a way for me to practice my programming skills and try out new ideas.

 ## Technology